SonerYldrm/Portfolio/README.md

-I consider myself a data science enthusiast who is always to eager to learn new topics and implement new ideas.
+I consider myself a data science enthusiast who is always eager to learn new topics and implement new ideas.
 I also write about data science, machine learning, deep learning and statistics.
 Below is a list of the projects I have done and some of the stories from my blog on Medium.

 # Projects